gsiems/db-dictionary/README.md

-# db-dictionary
+# db-dictionary-core

-A tool for using relational database meta-data to generate data dictionaries.
+Core libraries for using relational database meta-data to generate data dictionaries.

 This is intended as the next generation of https://github.com/gsiems/DataDict with the following differences:
  * Use go instead of perl